opsnull/blog.opsnull.com/content/rust/std/index.md

     assert_eq!(std::ptr::read(y), 12);
 }

-// Manually implement mem::swap:
+// Manually implement mem::swap
 use std::ptr;
 fn swap<T>(a: &mut T, b: &mut T) {
     unsafe {
+        // let tmp = *a; // 如果 a T 没有实现 Copy trait，则会报错，不能从借用中 move 对象！

-        // Create a bitwise copy of the value at `a` in `tmp`. let tmp = ptr::read(a);
+        // Create a bitwise copy of the value at `a` in `tmp`. let tmp = ptr::read(a); // 从 a 浅复制生成一个 tmp 对象，a 并没有被 move！

-        // Exiting at this point (either by explicitly returning or by
-        // calling a function which panics) would cause the value in `tmp` to
+        // Exiting at this point (either by explicitly returning or by calling a function which panics) would
-        // be dropped while the same value is still referenced by `a`.
-This
+        // cause the value in `tmp` to be dropped while the same value is still referenced by `a`.
+This could
-        // could trigger undefined behavior if `T` is not `Copy`.
+        // trigger undefined behavior if `T` is not `Copy`.

         // Create a bitwise copy of the value at `b` in `a`.
-        // This is safe because mutable references cannot alias. ptr::copy_nonoverlapping(b, a, 1);
+This is safe because mutable references cannot
+        // alias.
+        ptr::copy_nonoverlapping(b, a, 1);

-        // As above, exiting here could trigger undefined behavior because
+        // As above, exiting here could trigger undefined behavior because the same value is referenced by `a`
-        // the same value is referenced by `a` and `b`.
+        // and `b`.

         // Move `tmp` into `b`.
         ptr::write(b, tmp);

-        // `tmp` has been moved (`write` takes ownership of its second argument),
+        // `tmp` has been moved (`write` takes ownership of its second argument), so nothing is dropped
-        // so nothing is dropped implicitly here.
+        // implicitly here.
     }
 }

 let mut foo = "foo".to_owned();
 let mut bar = "bar".to_owned();
 swap(&mut foo, &mut bar);
 assert_eq!(foo, "bar");
 assert_eq!(bar, "foo");
 ```